Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/setup/set-up-file-storage-and-sharing.md

 Voici comment chaque membre de votre équipe peut configurer OneDrive, puis partager des fichiers.

-1. Go to the <a href="https://admin.microsoft.com/ " target="_blank">Centre d’administration Microsoft 365</a>, and sign in with your user name and password.
+1. Go to the <a href="https://admin.microsoft.com/ " target="_blank">Centre d'administration Microsoft 365</a>, and sign in with your user name and password.

 2. Dans le lanceur d’applications, sélectionnez **OneDrive**.